theramiyer/blog/content/post/2023/operational-lapses-in-indian-railways.md

 Note that this report is not directly related to the crash; an investigation report is something different, and has not come out as yet.
 This report from the Office of the Comptroller and Auditror-General of India, came out in 2022.
 The report covers the audit of the years 2017 to 2021.
 What you will see in this report will show the issues identified within the Indian Railways, by the auditors.

-To start, 275 out of 1129 derailments {{< sidenote officeofthecomptrollerandauditorgeneralDerailmentIndianRailways2022 >}}Derailment in Indian Railways ([Office of the C&AG](https://cag.gov.in/webroot/uploads/download_audit_report/2022/Report-No.-22-of-2022_Railway_English_DSC-063a2dda55f3ce6.38649271.pdf)){{< /sidenote >}} during the report period were attributed to operational failures.
+To start, 275 out of 1129 derailments{{< sidenote officeofthecomptrollerandauditorgeneralDerailmentIndianRailways2022 >}}Derailment in Indian Railways ([Office of the C&AG](https://cag.gov.in/webroot/uploads/download_audit_report/2022/Report-No.-22-of-2022_Railway_English_DSC-063a2dda55f3ce6.38649271.pdf)){{< /sidenote >}} during the report period were attributed to operational failures.
 No accident occurs because of one single failure, which means lapses from multiple departments are usually involved in an accident.
 In case of 275 accidents, while there were other departments involved, the primary lapse was operational.
 84% of these were because of "incorrect setting of points and other mistakes in shunting operations".
 Over 50 accidents on average per year, were caused because of incorrect setting of points and other mistakes in shunting operations.
 Derailment during shunting operations, while serious, typically do not lead to a loss of life.
 But still, that is almost one derailment every week!

 ## Fund utilisation

 Fund utilisation can suffer in more ways than one.
-The most common we have come to commonly hear these days is the unavailability of funds.
+The reason we have come to commonly hear these days is the unavailability of funds.
 In case of the Indian Railways, that is not what is happening.
 They are sitting on a corpus of trillions (lack-crores) of rupees.

 But there does seem to be an issue in fund allocation.
 The *Rashtriya Rail Sanraksha Kosh* (RRSK) or the National Railway Protection (read: Safety) Fund was created, of which 75% was funded by the government, and 25% from within the Railways.
 The 25% chunk did not seem to be consistently fulfilled by the internal resources of the Indian Railways.